The Bankrate promise

 Traditional types of grills

-Grills are typically categorized by the sorts of fuel that powers them.
+Grills are typically categorized by the sort of fuel that powers them.
 Gas and charcoal options make up two-thirds of the grills sold, according to The NPD Group.

 Purists often prefer this type of grill, fueled by charcoal briquettes or lump charcoal, for the quintessential char and smoky flavor it imparts to food.
 On the pro side, charcoal grills are the most affordable, generally ranging from $30-$300 (though you do have the ongoing cost of replacing the charcoal), and they cook fast, since they get very hot.
 As a con, they take more time to heat up, and require more skill to use — the flames can’t be adjusted and can be difficult to control.
 Plus, they’re messy: You’ll need to empty the ashes and clean up the bowl and rings, ideally after each use.